-- 1. Write a short sentence describing your participation on 2/2. (unless instructed otherwise by your section TA) - 2.
+- 1. Fill out this short form about your TA section preferences: - a. https://forms.gle/NhGpBaXZyYGFq7Pr7 - 2.
 Create a webpage with a single button that has the text "counter" on the button.
 When the user presses it, two things happen (in this order): - a.
 The JavaScript console has a message in it that says "I was clicked" and has a random number. - b.
 An alert box appears with some text.
 You can use any text except "foo".